-BBM 347 3 credits Interpersonal Skills and Professionalism in the Workplace
+BBM 347 - Interpersonal Skills and Professionalism in the Workplace (3)

 This course is an elective available to any Wilmington University undergraduate student.
 This course examines effective interpersonal skills and professionalism fundamental to the workplace environment, career development, community, and leadership.
 Means and methods of using interpersonal skills to initiate, build, and maintain relationships in personal and professional life are explored including working in teams.

-Prerequisite(s): none
+Prerequisite: none.

-Introduction to E-Commerce
+BBM 350 - Introduction to E-Commerce (3)

 This course exposes students to a survey of all of the key issues regarding e-commerce, including web sites, legacy database systems and the web, choosing a server, security, managing the web, marketing and technical aspects, approaching the .com market, and basic e-commerce concepts.
-Prerequisite(s): BBM 201

-BBM 351 3 credits Small Business Management
+BBM 351 - Small Business Management (3)

 This course provides the student with a combination of theoretical and practical knowledge in the area of small business management.
 The unique characteristics of small businesses are examined.
 The course makes the student aware of ideas, concepts, and philosophies important to the success of small businesses.
-Prerequisite(s): BBM 201

-BBM 355 3 credits Quality Management
+BBM 355 - Quality Management (3)

 This course concentrates on the tools required to create a total quality work environment.
 Emphasis is on improving leadership abilities, employee involvement/teamwork, and initiating performance management techniques to measure progression.
 Troubleshooting techniques useful when a team is at an impasse are discussed.
 In addition, quantifiable processes are introduced to measure performance variability of different processes through statistical quality controls.
-Prerequisite(s): BBM 201

-BBM 370 3 credits Global Business Management
+BBM 370 - Global Business Management (3)

 This course presents an analysis of areas involved in managing business in an international environment.
 Areas of concentration include: political, legal, economic, cultural, and financial factors which influence doing business in a foreign country.
 Additional factors of human resource management and strategic planning will be addressed.
 To operate effectively, businesses must understand the differences between managing solely in a domestic environment compared to an international one.
-Prerequisite(s): BBM 201

-BBM 400 3 credits Current Topics in Business Leadership
+BBM 400 - Current Topics in Business Leadership (3)

 This course includes discussions on current topics in the area of leadership and management, including organizational issues, leadership styles, and ethical considerations.
 Case studies, class discussion, and guest speakers will enhance the principles learned throughout the Organizational Management curriculum.

-Prerequisite(s): BLA 303, Organizational Management major
+Prerequisite: BLA 303, Organizational Management major.